Skip to main content

 An initial academic advisor is assigned to each incoming graduate student to help a student make informed decisions about coursework and research opportunities when registering in my.harvard for the first time.
 By mid-January of the first year, each first-year student should choose a research advisor who will assist in selecting a project and the submission of a research proposal and then supervise the actual research leading to a student’s research exam.

 Once each student has registered their research advisor with the office, the CAS will assign each new student an advising committee, which will provide the principle guidance and mentoring throughout a student’s graduate program.
 The membership of this committee, comprised of faculty and SAO scientists at the Center for Astrophysics (CfA) or other Harvard University departments, will shift as a student’s projects and thesis topics shift.
 Members of this committee could also form part of a student’s thesis defense committee.
-Students must meet once per semester with their advisory committees.
+Students must meet once per term with their advisory committees.

 Each student is free to choose a new advisor at any subsequent time but should inform the department administrator and the CAS of such changes immediately after obtaining the new advisor’s consent.